LeadsNearby/lnb-nn-integration/README.md

     * inline
 * accent - #000 is the default, attribute accepts any HEX, RGB, RGBA or HTML color value
 * stars - #fee300 is the default, attribute accepts any HEX, RGB, RGBA or HTML color value

+#### Nearby Now "Dynamic Testimonials" Widget

+A customized testimonials widget which displays the client's three moste recent five star reviews and uses the NN_API class.

+Shortcode: **[dyn-test-widget]**

+**Shortcode Attributes**

+* accent - #000 is the default, attribute accepts any HEX, RGB, RGBA or HTML color value
+* stars - #fee300 is the default, attribute accepts any HEX, RGB, RGBA or HTML color value ** background - #efefef is the default, attribute accepts any HEX, RGB, RGBA or HTML color value